 - Upload a curriculum vitae using the online application

 - Upload a scholarly program/research proposal (not to exceed five pages).
 Applications from a wide range of disciplines and schools are welcome; applications that align with the center’s disciplinary initiatives—AHHI, ASRI, and STEM-Africa—are encouraged

-- Complete the online nomination form (for University of Michigan faculty only and access requires U-M login)
+- Complete the online nomination form (for University of Michigan faculty only, and access requires a U-M login)

 For More Information: